 Products are all around us.
 They are items we can touch, transport and store for future use.
 More importantly, we sell products, exchanging tangible items for, usually, cold hard cash.
 These products are manufactured by firms, typically by combining products from other firms into a new form and factor.
 In doing so, firms embed value into the new product.
 For example, a car is generally more valuable than its component parts.

 Once a customer has purchased a product, the producing firm has little more involvement (except in cases of warranty).
-The customer, however, goes on to use up or destroy the embedded value through using the product.
-A car wears out through usage; and the value embedded in a chocolate bar is rapidly used up when eaten (almost instantly if in my hands!).
+The customer, however, goes on to use up or destroy the embedded value by using the product.
+A car wears out through usage, and the value embedded in a chocolate bar is rapidly used up when eaten (almost instantly if in my hands!).

 What I have described above is part of what we call Product Dominant Logic (PDL).
 In Figure 2 you can find the main differences between PDL and how we need to think about services.
 If you are interested in services, and I hope you are, then I look at them more in this article.

-(Just a quick word of clarification: some fields, particularly marketing, ise the term product to refer to both goods and services.
-Goods in that case is the same definition I used earlier for product.
+(Just a quick word of clarification: some fields, particularly marketing, use the term product to refer to both goods and services.
+Goods, in that case, is the same definition I used earlier for product.
 If I don’t explicitly say otherwise then I mean products and services to be separate things)